Eonothem/Asteroids-Clone/README.md

 ## To-do list of features
 - Clear all bullets on screen by pressing a key (DEBUG FEATURE)
+- I'm probably gonna split the object_list into sub lists (Asteroids/Bullets/Player(s)), for collision detection so this would be easy to implement.

 - Add moving enemies
+- Will do

 ## Resources